 ACTS LIKE REAL WOOD

-Can be sawed, drilled, sanded, planed, and nailed when completely set.
+Wood fillers can act like real wood.
+It can be sawed, drilled, sanded, planed, and nailed when completely set.

 EASY TO COLOR

+The natural wood tones of wood fillers make it an easy-to-color material.
 Readily accepts dry paint powder, pigment powders, stains, and paints prior to application to create a custom color wood filler.

 INTERIOR OR EXTERIOR USE